Cusco: Spelling and etymology

 There is no international, official spelling of the city's name.
 In English-language publications both "s" and "z" can be found.
 The Oxford Dictionary of English and Merriam-Webster Dictionary prefer "Cuzco", and in scholarly writings "Cuzco" is used more often than "Cusco".
 The city's international airport code is CUZ, reflecting the earlier Spanish spelling.

+Symbols

+Flag

+The official Flag of Cusco consists of seven horizontal stripes in the colors red, orange, yellow, green, sky blue, blue, and violet, representing the rainbow.
+This flag was introduced in 1973 by Raúl Montesinos Espejo in celebration of the 25th anniversary of his Tawantinsuyo Radio station.
+Its popularity led to its official adoption by the Municipality of Cusco in 1978.
+Since 2021, the flag has also included the golden Sol de Echenique, a symbol associated with the city's historical identity.

+Coat of arms

+The Coat of arms of Cusco was officially adopted in 1986 and is used by the city, province, and region of Cusco.
+The coat of arms incorporates elements from both Inca and Spanish heraldry.
+Historically, the city's arms included a golden castle on a red field with eight condors surrounding it.
+The modern design, officially adopted in 1986, features the Sol de Echenique, a golden sun emblem, as the central element, symbolizing the city's connection to its Inca heritage.

+Anthem

+The Anthem of Cusco was composed by Roberto Ojeda Campana with lyrics by Luis Nieto Miranda in 1944.
+It was officially adopted as the city's anthem and has been sung at public events since then.
+In 1991, the anthem was translated into Quechua by Faustino Espinoza Navarro and Mario Mejía Waman.
+The anthem is performed in both Spanish and Quechua, reflecting the city's cultural diversity and historical significance.
+In 2019, the Municipality of Cusco declared the performance of the anthem in Quechua at civic events to be of public interest and historical importance.

 History

 Killke culture

-The Killke people occupied the region from 900 to 1200 CE, prior to the arrival of the Inca in the 13th century.
-Carbon-14 dating of Saksaywaman, the walled complex outside Cusco, established that Killke constructed the fortress about 1100 CE.
+The Killke people occupied the region from 900 to 1200 AD, prior to the arrival of the Inca in the 13th century.
+Carbon-14 dating of Saksaywaman, the walled complex outside Cusco, established that Killke constructed the fortress about 1100 AD.
 The Inca later expanded and occupied the complex in the 13th century.
 In March 2008, archeologists discovered the ruins of an ancient temple, roadway and aqueduct system at Saksaywaman.
 The temple covers some 2700 sqft and contains 11 rooms thought to have held idols and mummies, establishing its religious purpose.
 Together with the results of excavations in 2007, when another temple was found at the edge of the fortress, this indicates a longtime religious as well as military use of the facility.